Ian Boucard: Political career

+Member of the National Assembly, 2017–present

+Boucard was elected in the second round on 18 June with 50.75% of the vote, narrowly beating Grudler by 279 votes.
+He officially took his seat on 21 June with the inauguration of the 15th legislature, joining the LR group and serving on the National Defence and Armed Forces Committee.

 On the evening of the second round, Christophe Grudler, defeated by 279 votes, announced that he would file an appeal to the Constitutional Council challenging the election, accusing Boucard of electoral manipulation by distributing unsigned electoral leaflets purportedly from La France Insoumise and the National Front.
 The appeal succeeded, and the election of Boucard was invalidated on 8 December, triggering a by-election, scheduled for 28 January and 4 February 2018.
 At a public meeting on 18 January 2018, Boucard announced that he decided to sue Christophe Grudler, who called him a "cheater" and "fraudster" for his tactics in the June 2017 legislative elections, for defamation.
 At the hearing on 25 January, Boucard's lawyer contended that leaflets distributed by Grudler's campaign, accusing Boucard of "outright electoral fraud" and a "robbery", were "defamatory and injurious".
 Boucard and Meslot seek €500 in damages in the case, which was dismissed on 8 February, after the by-election.
 Boucard and Meslot were ordered to pay Grudler €1,000 and cover legal costs associated with the case.
 In the first round of the by-election, Boucard secured 39.02% of the vote against 26.67% for Grudler, and was re-elected in the second round with 58.93% of the vote, and returned to the National Assembly on 5 February.

+Boucard endorsed Christian Jacob as the party’s chairman in the run-up to the Republicans’ 2019 convention, and later supported Éric Ciotti’s candidacy to succeed Jacob in 2022.